 Fast forward about a year, I’m 16 and looking for a part-time job.
 I don’t have many skills and no experience…except for that brief internship at a flower shop.
 So I decide to apply to a local flower shop.
 I got the job and the manager and assistant manager of that little shop took me under their wings and taught me everything they knew about floral design.
 I loved it, it was creative, fun and fast paced.
 I worked there for about two years before moving on, but I now had a skill that I would use the rest of my life.
 I have now worked at multiple shops as a floral designer, as well as a craft store designing dried and silk flowers over the years.
 I still even occasionally do flowers for a friend or family members wedding or other special event.
 I do love flowers.
 They’ll always have a place in my heart.
 Oh, and by the way, those two friends who always wanted to own a flower shop together?
 Well that never happened, in fact neither of them ever even worked in a flower shop after that first Valentine’s day.
 Just goes to show, we don’t really know what we want when we’re in high school do we?

 I have currently put my private practice on hold to go back to school once again.
-I will graduate with a Bachelor’s degree in 2020, and have applied to Graduate school to pursue a Master of Public Health.
+I graduated with a Bachelor’s degree in 2020, and will be attending Graduate school to pursue a Master of Public Health in the beginning summer of 2021.
 You can never learn enough!
-At the same time I still work full time at a library.
-The veterinary hospital library, surrounded by books about animals and health and science, and even herbs.
+At the same time, I still work full time at a library.
+I spend my time at the veterinary hospital library at a major research University, surrounded by books about animals and health and science, and even herbs.